Xcash-Labs/xcashlabs-docs/docs/en/interacting/overview.md

 | Executable                 | Description
 | -------------------------- |:-----------------------------------------------------------------------------------------------------------------------------------
-| `monerod`                  | The full node daemon.
+| `xcashd`                  | The full node daemon.
 Does not require a wallet. <br />[Documentation](../interacting/xcash-reference.md).
 | `xcash-wallet-gui`        | Wallet logic and __graphical__ user interface.
 | `xcash-wallet-cli`        | Wallet logic and __commandline__ user interface.
-| `xcash-wallet-rpc`        | Wallet logic and __HTTP API__ (JSON-RPC protocol). <br />Requires `monerod` running.
+| `xcash-wallet-rpc`        | Wallet logic and __HTTP API__ (JSON-RPC protocol). <br />Requires `xcashd` running.
 | `xcash-blockchain-prune`  | Prune existing local blockchain.
 This saves 2/3 of disk space (down to {{ lmdb_size_pruned }} GiB  as of {{ lmdb_size_updated }}).
-This is preferable over `monerod --prune-blockchain` which only logically releases space inside the file while the file remains large.
+This is preferable over `xcashd --prune-blockchain` which only logically releases space inside the file while the file remains large.
 The `xcash-blockchain-prune` creates a shrunken copy of the blockchain file.
-| `xcash-gen-ssl-cert`      | Generate 4096 bit RSA private key and self signed TLS certificate for use with `monerod` RPC interface.
+| `xcash-gen-ssl-cert`      | Generate 4096 bit RSA private key and self signed TLS certificate for use with `xcashd` RPC interface.
 Note, XCash-Labs daemon automatically generates TLS certificate on each restart.
 Manual generation with this tool is only useful if you want to pin TLS certificate fingerprint in your XCash-Labs wallet.
 | `xcash-gen-trusted-multisig`          | Tool to generate a set of multisig wallets. <br />See chapter on [multisignatures](../multisignature.md).
 | `xcash-blockchain-export` | Tool to export blockchain to `blockchain.raw` file.
 | `xcash-blockchain-import` | Tool to import a raw blockchain, ideally your own trusted copy.